|

 Some people add thin slices of red pepper together with the onion.

-have any Spanish recipes, just email details to:
+If you know of any other typical Spanish food, or you have any Spanish recipes, just email details to :

 Spanish-Food@GuardamarInformation.com